nukeykt/NBlood/README.md

    The game is unfortunately not currently available for sale.
 Please provide files from an original release of the game.

-3. Recommended (but optional) - Add the games CD audio tracks as OGG files in the format exhumedXX.ogg, where XX is the track number.
+3. Recommended (but optional) - Add the games CD audio tracks as OGG files in the format exhumedXX.ogg (where XX is the track number) to the same folder as pcexhumed.exe.
 The game includes tracks 02 to 19.
    These will provide the game with it's awesome music soundtrack and add storyline narration by the King Ramses NPC.

 4. Launch PCExhumed.